Luoshen

 Luoshen (洛神 (The Goddess of the Luo River)) is a well-known figure in Chinese literature and folklore.
-She is the central character in the famous poem "Rhapsody of the Luo River Goddess" (Chinese: 洛神賦; pinyin: Luòshén fù, also alternatively translated as Rhapsody on the luo river goddess) written by Cao Zhi, a poet from the Three Kingdoms period in ancient China.
+She is the central character in the famous poem Luoshen Fu (洛神賦 (Luòshén fù), also alternatively translated as Rhapsody on the luo river goddess) written by Cao Zhi, a poet from the Three Kingdoms period in ancient China.
 The tale of the goddess has been adapted and reimagined in various forms of Chinese art and literature throughout history, and she has become a symbol of beauty and unattainable love in Chinese culture.

 In literature and poetry

 The goddess of the Luo River is identified with various historical figures from different dynasties in Chinese history.

 According to legend, the goddess of the Luo River was Fufei, the daughter of Fuxi.
 Additionally, some versions of the legend state that she is Fuxi's consort.
 She drowned in the Luo River while crossing it and became the spirit of the Luo River.

 During the Cao Wei period, Cao Zhi wrote a poem called "Fu on the Luo River Goddess".
-The poem contains references to the spirit of the Luo River, named Consort Fu (Chinese: 宓妃; pinyin: Fúfēi), interpreted as a proxy for Empress Zhen by those who believed in Cao Zhi's infatuation with her.
+The poem contains references to the spirit of the Luo River, named Consort Fu (宓妃 (Fúfēi)), interpreted as a proxy for Empress Zhen by those who believed in Cao Zhi's infatuation with her.
 Because of this prose poem, his sister-in-law, Lady Zhen, was regarded as the reincarnation of the goddess of the Luo River.
 The poem portrays the goddess of the Luo River as a captivating and exquisite figure gracefully dancing by the water's edge.
 Cao Zhi, the younger brother of Empress Zhen's husband, is said to have been captivated by her beauty, inspiring him to pen the verses as a testament to his admiration and yearning for her.
 Cao Zhi's love for Empress Zhen went beyond the ordinary.
 As a poet, he understood the qualities and spirituality she sought.
 Unlike his brother Cao Pi, Lady Zhen's husband, who focused solely on political power and displayed cruelty, Cao Zhi embodied kindness and artistic sensibility.